lars-t-hansen/moz-sandbox/swat/MANUAL.md

    The two-armed variant is always void, the three-armed variant yields the common type of its two arms.

+Cond       ::= (cond Clause ...
+Else)
+Clause     ::= (CondExpr Expr ...)
+CondExpr   ::= Expr with type i32
+Else       ::= (else Expr ...) | Empty

+   Multi-armed conditional.
+The CondExprs are tested in order; the first one to yield a non-zero result is selected and its clause body -- the Expr ... -- are evaluated in order.
+An empty clause body denotes a void value.
+The types of all the arms must match;
+   if there is no "else" clause then the types of the arms must all be void.

 Set        ::= (set!
 Lvalue Expr)
 Inc        ::= (inc!
 Lvalue)